Optimal Data Selection: An Online Distributed View: Theory and Methods

+Let $\D = \{x_1,...,x_n\} \in \X^n$ be a sequence of data, with $\X$ a feature space.
+Our objective is to extract in an online fashion a high-value subset, $\L$, of $\D$ at low cost, where $f:2^{\D} \rightarrow \R^+$ quantifies the value of subsets of $\D$.
 The \emph{value} of a set of points depends on the application or the objectives of the analyst.
-For instance, if the objective is to extract a class-balanced subset, then $f$ would assign high value to class-balanced subsets of the data stream $\D$.
+If the objective is to extract a class-balanced subset, then $f$ would assign high value to class-balanced subsets of the data stream $\D$.
 If the objective is to maximize diversity in selected sets, such that the data are separated in the feature space, subsets of $\D$ with this property have high value.
-Since our selection decisions boil down to determining whether, given the currently selected set, the value gained from adding the current point exceeds a particular threshold, the first quantity of relevance to our setting is \emph{marginal gain}, essentially a measure of how much one set adds to another under a specified function. \begin{definition}[Marginal gain] The \emph{marginal gain} under function $g$ of set $S$ given set $T$ is
+Our method selects each incoming point if its \emph{marginal gain} under $f$, given the currently selected set, exceeds a designated threshold at that time. \begin{definition}[Marginal gain] The \emph{marginal gain} under function $g$ of set $S$ given set $T$ is

 \end{definition} Regardless of how large the already selected set is, if a new point adds sufficient value, it will be included.
-However, for most reasonable value functions, adding a point to a set should always count more than adding it to a \emph{superset} of that set.
-This diminishing returns property, wherein the amount of gain from adding new points to a set changes inversely with the size of that set, can be formalized by taking the value function to be \emph{submodular} \cite{bach2013,iyer2015}. \begin{definition}[Submodularity] A set function $f:2^{\X} \rightarrow \R$ is \emph{submodular} if for all sets $S \subseteq T \subseteq \X$ and $x \in \X \backslash T$, we have
+However, for most reasonable value functions, adding a point to a set should always count more than adding it to a superset of that set. \emph{Submodular} functions \cite[e.g.,][]{bach2013,iyer2015} have this diminishing returns property. \begin{definition}[Submodularity] A set function $f:2^{\X} \rightarrow \R$ is \emph{submodular} if for all sets $S \subseteq T \subseteq \X$ and $x \in \X \backslash T$, we have

 \end{definition}